freifeld/fastSCSP/Readme.md

 See also our [project page](http://groups.csail.mit.edu/vision/sli/projects.php?name=fastSCSP).

 This software is released under the MIT License (included with the software).
-Note, however, that using this code (and/or the results of running it) to support any form of publication (e.g.,a book, a journal paper, a conference paper, a patent application, etc.) requires you to cite the following paper:
+Note, however, that if you use this code (and/or the results of running it) to support any form of publication (e.g.,a book, a journal paper, a conference paper, a patent application, etc.), then we ask you to cite the following paper:

 	@incollection{Freifeld:ICIP:2015,